Cheruugit/power-bi-data-analysis-projects/README.md

-Our data shows a consistent increase in revenue starting from August, which continues through the last quarter of the year.
-This suggests a strong seasonal demand, likely driven by year-end consumer spending and holiday-related sales.
+The analysis reveals that revenue remains fairly constant during the first eight months of the year, averaging around $685k.
+However, a notable increase in revenue begins in September, where there is a 40% rise compared to the previous month.
+This upward trend continues through November, reaching a peak of $1.5 million, the highest for the entire year.
+Unfortunately, the data for December is incomplete, making it impossible to draw conclusions for that month.
+Overall, this analysis suggests that the retail store's sales are significantly impacted by seasonality, particularly during the last four months of the year, likely driven by year-end consumer spending and holiday-related sales.

 Given the evident seasonal boost, it's crucial to ensure that operations, marketing, and inventory are aligned to capitalize on this momentum.